-The first thing those of you who are feeding peanuts to the wildlife who think I have no right to ask you to stop will likely say is the you have a “right” to feed the animals on your property anything you want and I have no right to even ask that you stop doing so.
+The first thing those of you who are feeding peanuts to the wildlife who think I have no right to ask you to stop will likely say is that you have a “right” to feed the animals on your property anything you want and I have no right to even ask that you stop doing so.

 I will not argue that you have a “right” to feed the wildlife on your property.
 You do.
 I feed the birds on my property pretty much all year round.
 I have an organic garden and have spent the last 10+ summers improving the soil quality of my lawn without pesticides in part because I want the birds, squirrels, and chipmunks to be safe in my yard and to be healthy.
 I also want the next generation to be healthy as well as the planet.